John Hunter (consul-general)

 Sir John Hunter (13 February 1751 – 3 July 1816) was a British statesman serving as Consul-General in Madras, India, and both Seville and St Lucar, Spain.

-Born in Edinburgh, Scotland to James Hunter, he married Margaret Congalton in 1787, daughter of Dr. Charles Congalton.
-Upon her death in 1791, Hunter married Dame Elizabeth Barbara Arbuthnot in 1793, daughter of Robert Keith Arbuthnot FRSE (1728-1803) of Haddo Rattray, and sister of Sir William Arbuthnot, 1st Baronet of Edinburgh FRSE.
+Born in Edinburgh, Scotland to James Hunter, Hunter married Margaret Congalton in 1787, daughter of Charles Congalton.
+Upon her death in 1791, he married Dame Elizabeth Barbara Arbuthnot in 1793, daughter of Robert Keith Arbuthnot FRSE (1728-1803) of Haddo Rattray, and sister of Sir William Arbuthnot, 1st Baronet of Edinburgh FRSE.

 He was knighted by the Prince Regent on 10 December 1813.

-He is the father, through his first marriage, of Margaret Congalton Hunter, spouse of Captain Basil Hall.
+He is the father, through his second marriage, of Margaret Congalton Hunter, spouse of Captain Basil Hall.